How Deep Is Your Love (Calvin Harris and Disciples song)

-"How Deep Is Your Love" is a song by Scottish DJ and record producer Calvin Harris and British production trio Disciples.
+"How Deep Is Your Love" is a song by Scottish DJ and record producer Calvin Harris and English production trio Disciples.
 It was released on 17 July 2015 and included on Harris' first compilation album, 96 Months (2024).
 It features uncredited vocals by Norwegian singer and songwriter Ina Wroldsen.

-The single received generally positive reviews, and was commercially successful, reaching the top ten in 22 countries, including number two on the UK Singles Chart and number one in Australia, Belgium, Greece, the Netherlands and Russia.
+The single received generally positive reviews, and was commercially successful, reaching the top ten in 22 countries, including number two on the UK Singles Chart and number one in Australia, Belgium, Greece, and the Netherlands.

 Background and composition

 On 3 June 2015, Harris announced an upcoming collaboration with London-based production trio Disciples.
 The song leaked on 15 July 2015, two days prior to its official release.

 The song first materialised when London-based band Disciples and Norwegian singer-songwriter Ina Wroldsen co-wrote it in early 2014.
 They recorded the vocals of Wroldsen in one take for the demo.
 Two of the artists from Disciples who are published by Fly-Eye (Harris's publishing company) decided to send him the rough demonstration for feedback and pointers.
 Harris loved the track and eventually proposed collaborating on it together.

-Harris told KISS-FM that following the release of Motion, he wanted to do something else, something a bit different.
-He wanted a single out for the summer because it had been so long since it had happened.
-"I missed the feeling of having a new song out in the summer."
+Harris told KISS-FM that following the release of Motion, he wanted to "do something else, something a bit different."
+He wanted a single out for the summer because it had been so long since it had happened:Up "I missed the feeling of having a new song out in the summer."

 "How Deep Is Your Love" is a deep house song.
 It is written in the key of E minor with a tempo of 122 beats per minute, with Wroldsen's vocals ranging from B_{3} to C_{5}.
 Your EDM described it as an "upbeat tune", containing "bass-y plucks and piano chords".
 For Hayden Manders of Nylon, the track is influenced by 90s Euro house and compared it to Disclosure's music.